Exceptional Family Member Program

 The Exceptional Family Member Program (EFMP) is a mandatory enrollment program that works with other military and civilian agencies to provide comprehensive and coordinated community support, housing, educational, medical, and personnel services to Families with special needs.
 Soldiers on active duty enroll in the program when they have a Family member with a physical, emotional, developmental, or intellectual disorder requiring specialized services so their needs can be considered in the military personnel assignment process.

-EFMP Resources
+EFMP Registration

 The Exceptional Family Member Program (EFMP) was created in the early 1980's to support Military Families with a special needs Family member.
 The program has grown tremendously over the years and is now a comprehensive, coordinated multi-agency program helping meet the needs of the Exceptional Family Member (EFM).
 The Army Medical Department (AMEDD) EFMP web address was launched earlier this year to establish a standard registration process for Military Families and guidance for maneuvering through the enrollment procedures.
 Families have access to concise information about MEDCOM EFMP support.
 Click on the links below to access the EFMP Quick Reference Guide and AMEDD Support website for access to Enrollment, Screening, Medical Care in Europe, and any necessary Forms related to the Exceptional Family Member Program.
+Click here to enroll for EFMP on the official AMEDD Support website.
+EFMP Quick Reference Guide.pdf

 Respite Care Program

 The Respite Care Program is a component of EFMP that provides a temporary rest period for Family members responsible for regular care of persons with disabilities.
 Care may be provided in the EFMP respite care user’s home and Child, Youth and School Services facilities.
-Respite care is important because it decreases Family stress, increases Family stability and reduces costly out-of-home placements, thereby contributing to Soldier readiness.
+Respite care is important because it decreases Family stress, increases Family stability, and reduces costly out-of-home placements, thereby contributing to Soldier readiness.
+Respite care services can be accessed through the central contract by contacting your local ACS EFMP office.

 System Navigators